Artificial Intelligence for Science in Quantum, Atomistic, and Continuum Systems: AI for Quantum Mechanics

 \textbf{Orbital Modeling --- Incorporating Physics:} Recent studies show that the incorporation of physics knowledge can have an important impact on performance.
 Among those, wavefunction has decaying behavior at long distances, and envelope functions are used to ensure this fundamental behaviour.
 Essentially, the neural wavefunctions are multiplied with a mask function such that the wavefunction vanishes when electrons are far away from the nuclei.
 For example, FermiNet~\citep{pfau2020ab} uses a simple exponential envelope.
 In the VMC setting, this also ensures to have a finite MCMC integration.
 Moreover, due to the singularities in the potential energy when two particles overlap, the wavefunctions must have discontinuous derivatives at such configurations, known as electron-electron cusp and electron-nuclear cusp.
 However, modeling such non-smooth behaviors is challenging for neural networks.
 A common way to handle electron-electron cusps is to include an explicit divergent term in the wavefunction.
 For example, PauliNet~\citep{hermann2020deep} handles electron-electron cusps by multiplying the wavefunction by $\exp\left(\sum_{i<j}-\frac{a_{ij}} {1+\|\bm{r}_i-\bm{r}_j\|}\right)$, with $a_{ij}$ being spin-dependent constants, which is part of the Jastrow factor.
 FermiNet~\citep{pfau2020ab} proposes that the cusp conditions can be modeled by using distances as input features, \emph{e.g.}, $\|\bm{r}_i - \bm{r}_j\|$ since they are not differentiable when two particles overlap.
 For superfluids and homogeneous electron gas, periodic envelope functions can be used to improve convergence~\citep{lou2023neural, cassella2023discovering}.

 Moreover, another commonly used strategy to incorporate physics is to make use of classical solutions.
-A commonly used strategy is to pretrain the orbital networks $\phi_{\bm\theta}$ to match the classical orbitals, such as the ones obtained with Hartree Fock methods.
+A commonly used strategy is to pretrain the orbital networks $\phi_{\bm\theta}$ to match the classical orbitals, such as the ones obtained with Hartree-Fock methods.
 Although \citet{gerard2022goldstandard} shows that this is not always beneficial to pretrain with more accurate classical solutions.
-In contrast, PauliNet~\citep{hermann2020deep} directly uses Hartree Fock solution as part of the orbital functions $\phi_{\bm\theta}$ instead of pretraining.
+In contrast, PauliNet~\citep{hermann2020deep} directly uses Hartree-Fock solution as part of the orbital functions $\phi_{\bm\theta}$ instead of pretraining.
 For homogeneous electron gas, WAP-net~\citep{wilson2022wave} multiplies the orbital function with Hartree-Fock plan wave orbitals, computed with transformed coordinates.

 \textbf{Optimization: } Same to lattice systems, the neural wavefunction $\psi_\theta$ can be optimized via variational Monte Carlo (VMC).
 As defined in~\cref{eq:many_elec_optim_obj}, the objective to minimize the energy expectation, $\mathcal{L}(\bm{r}; \bm{\theta}) = \mathbb{E}_{p_{\bm\theta}} [E_{loc}(\bm{r}; \bm\theta)]$, $p_{\bm\theta} \propto \psi_{\bm\theta}^2$.
 Since the expectation cannot be integrated analytically, we need to estimate the gradient from samples.
 One common way in machine learning to compute gradient through expectation is to use the stochastic gradient where the overall gradient is computed as the average gradient from each sample.
 However, the stochastic gradient cannot be used in our case because updating the parameters will also change the underlying probability distribution $p_\theta$.
 To account for the distribution shift, a closed form gradient can be computed using the Hermitian property of the Hamiltonian~\citep{ceperley1977monte}.
 For real-valued wavefunctions it is given by